System: Nintendo Entertainment System

 Release date: September 1986

-Rev your engines for a muddy motorsport mayhem with Excitebike on the NES, the September 1986 Nintendo nail-biter that slings you into 16-track tussles, jumping ramps and dodging rivals like a two-wheeled tornado.
-This racer’s got simple thrills and track-editing tricks—but does it still skid into glory in 2025?
-Let’s throttle the D-pad, boot up the NES, and see if this bike bash is a burnout belter or a busted brake.
+Rev your engines for muddy motorsport mayhem with Excitebike on the NES, the September 1986 Nintendo nail-biter that slings you into 16-track tussles, leaping ramps and dodging rivals like a two-wheeled tornado.
+This racer offers simple thrills and track-editing tricks, but does it still skid into glory in 2025?
+Let’s throttle the D-pad, fire up the NES, and see whether this bike bash is a burnout belter or a busted brake.

 Gameplay: Jump, Lean, and Lap Like a Mud-Splattered Maniac

 The wipeout woe?
-Crashes crumple your comeback quicker than a cheap chain, and the lack of rubber-banding means frontrunners pull away like pros on steroids—frustrating for tail-end Toms.
-No saves for your custom circuits means rebuilding from scratch, and those turbo timeouts?
-A right royal rinse on tight tracks.
-Still, the jumpy joy and rival rivalries keep you gripping like a glove on a greasy throttle.
+Crashes crumple your comeback faster than a cheap chain, and without rubber-banding, frontrunners sprint ahead like pros on a power trip.
+Custom tracks don’t save, so it’s back to square one each time, and those turbo cooldowns can feel like a right rinse on tight layouts.
+Still, the jumpy joy and rival rivalry keep you clinging on like a glove gripping a greasy throttle.

 Graphics: Pixelated Tracks That Tear Up the Turf